Senior Living PPC

 Channel Recommendations

-These residency rates are derived from 269 Gallery CRM leads with Resident, Depositor, Pending Move-In, and Active statuses.
+These residency rates are derived from senior living CRM lead data covering leads with Resident, Depositor, Pending Move-In, and Active statuses.
 A "residency rate" is the percentage of leads from that channel that became Residents, Depositors, or Pending Move-In.

 - Primary lead gen — highest intent